VIPSTARCOIN-electrum/vipsd/database/README.md

 Package database provides a block and metadata storage database.

-Please note that this package is intended to enable btcd to support different database backends and is not something that a client can directly access as only one entity can have the database open at a time (for most database backends), and that entity will be btcd.
+Please note that this package is intended to enable vipsd to support different database backends and is not something that a client can directly access as only one entity can have the database open at a time (for most database backends), and that entity will be vipsd.

 When a client wants programmatic access to the data provided by btcd, they'll likely want to use the [rpcclient](https://github.com/VIPSTARCOIN-electrum/vipsd/tree/master/rpcclient)